5 Surprising Facts About RV Family Travel

-Driving a Class B compact RV or “camper van” for example, isn’t much harder than driving a van.
+Driving a Class B compact RV, or what a lot of people call a camper van isn’t much harder than driving a van.

-Class Cs are also fairly easy to drive.
+Class Cs are fairly easy to drive, too.
 Plus, they come with an over-cab bunk (which is what it sounds like).
 This can be a separate “loft style bunk for the kids.
 So you get a bit more privacy in a small space.

-If you don’t wan to drive the RV all the time, you can opt for a trailer attached to an SUV to give you some flexibility.
+If you don’t wan to drive a big rig all the time, you can opt for a trailer attached to an SUV to give you some flexibility.

 2. RV Parks and Resorts Have Awesome Amenities

 For example, you might be able to grab a drink at cocktail hour or relax in the jacuzzi or sauna.
-In some places you can get a massage after playing a round golf on a lakeside golf course.
+In some places you can get a massage after playing a round golf on the resort’s lakeside golf course.

 You may even be able to have a sit-down dinner at a resort restaurant.
-With the kids a few yards away across the park you might even manage a sitter-free date night.
+With the kids asleep or hanging out a few yards away across the park this is a sitter-free date night.

-For example, check out the pool and splash pad at the Stella Mare RV resorthttps://www.stellamarervresort.com/amenities/ in Galveston, TX
+Some of them have resort quality pools, too, that your kids will love.
+Check out the pool and splash pad at the Stella Mare RV resort https://www.stellamarervresort.com/amenities/ in Galveston, TX

-Staying at an RV resort is starting to sound pretty nice, huh?
+Staying at an RV park is starting to sound pretty nice, huh?